 Our future success depends on our ability to attract, retain and motivate highly skilled personnel in various areas, including engineering, project management, procurement, project controls, finance and senior management.
 If we do not succeed in retaining and motivating our current employees and attracting new high quality employees, our business could be adversely affected.
 Accordingly, our ability to increase our productivity and profitability will be limited by our ability to employ, train and retain skilled personnel necessary to meet our requirements.
 Many companies in our industry are currently experiencing shortages of qualified personnel, and we may not be able to maintain an adequate skilled labor force necessary to operate efficiently.
 Our labor expenses may also increase as a result of a shortage in the supply of skilled personnel, or we may have to curtail our planned internal growth as a result of labor shortages.
-We may also spend considerable resources training employees hold licenses and permits under which we operate.
+We may also spend considerable resources training employees who may then be hired by our competitors, forcing us to spend additional funds to attract personnel to fill those positions.
+In addition, certain of our employees hold licenses and permits under which we operate.
 The loss of any such employees could result in our inability to operate under such licenses and permits, which could adversely affect our operations until replacement licenses or permits are obtained.
 If we are unable to hire and retain qualified personnel in the future, there could be a material adverse effect on our business, operating results or financial condition.